redwoodjs/redwoodjs-com-archive/docs/security.md

 That means that that anyone can access your function and perform any tasks it's asked to do.
 In many cases, this is completely appropriate and desired behavior.
 But, there are often times you need to restrict access to a function and RedwoodJS can help you do that using a [variety of methods and approaches](/docs/serverless-functions#security-considerations).

-For details on how to keep your functions secure, please see: [Serverless functions & Security considerations](/docs/serverless-functions#security-considerations) section in the RedwoodJS documentation.
+For details on how to keep your functions secure, please see the [Serverless functions & Security considerations](/docs/serverless-functions#security-considerations) section in the RedwoodJS documentation.

 ## Webhooks